Harry Martin (urologist)

-Harry Watson Martin (born January 16, 1890 - June 24, 1951) was a urologist and third husband of Louella Parsons.
+Harry Watson Martin (January 16, 1890 – June 24, 1951) was an American urologist and third husband of Louella Parsons.

 Early years and education

 Harry Martin was the son of Watson Jesse Martin, a dentist, and Annie Amelia Moriarty.
 He was the younger of two brothers.
 His paternal grandfather, David D. Martin, was also a physician.
-Harry Martin graduated from John Marshall High School, Chicago and received his M.D. from the University of Illinois, Chicago on June 4, 1912.
+Harry Martin graduated from John Marshall High School, Chicago and received his M.D. from what would become the University of Illinois, Chicago, on June 4, 1912.
 He served in the Army Medical Corps during World War I.

 Hollywood Physician

 Martin moved to Los Angeles in 1919.
 He was a urologist who specialized in the treatment of venereal disease.
 He became medical director of Twentieth Century Fox studios in 1937.
 He performed abortions and dispensed stimulant drugs to the actors, as needed, to keep them alert while films were being shot.

 Personal life

 On November 1, 1924, Martin married actress Sylvia Breamer at Glenwood Inn in Riverside, California.
 She divorced him in 1926, complaining that he failed to return home for meals and treated her with complete indifference, while Martin accused her of cruelty.

 He married gossip columnist Louella Parsons in 1930; the couple remained together until he died.